AllanAscencio/ebay-pipeline/README.md

 8. Fill the `categoryId` and `merchantLocationKey` inside Bulk_offer (either specific location or "DISABLED").

-9. Run the pipeline at ebay-api level with the command python -m console.
-Here, after it retrieves the token is going to ask if you need to use eBays EPS system, if you need to use ebay's EPS you will be prompted to write the urls separated by commas.
-Remember the urls need to use http and they have requirements on the size as well.
-For more information on this topic you can visit [eBay EPS](https://developer.ebay.com/devzone/xml/docs/Reference/eBay/UploadSiteHostedPictures.html).
-If you do not want to use ebay EPS you want to go into the variable call "data" and hardcode the url links inside the ImageUrl key.
+9. Run the pipeline at the ebay-api level with the command python -m console.
+After retrieving the token, the system will prompt whether to use eBay's EPS system.
+If EPS is required, URLs separated by commas will need to be provided.
+The URLs must use HTTP and adhere to specific size requirements.
+For more information, visit [eBay EPS](https://developer.ebay.com/devzone/xml/docs/Reference/eBay/UploadSiteHostedPictures.html).If EPS is not used, hardcode the URL links inside the ImageUrl key in the data variable.

 ### Compliance: Account Deletion Notifications

 Currently hosted on Google Cloud Functions